-Although VMware hosts are normally reliable, things can and sometimes do go wrong.
+Although VMware hosts are usually highly reliable, things can and sometimes do go wrong and this is in such cases that Esxtop shines.
 When this happens, it is important to have troubleshooting tools that can help you quickly resolve the issue.
 One especially helpful tool is VMware’s Esxtop.
-This article runs down how to use Esxtop to pinpoint performance issues quickly.
+This article runs down how using Esxtop to collect performance statistics will help you solve production issues.

 Esxtop is a command-line tool that is natively included on your VMware hosts.
+Here we will demonstrate how to troubleshoot with Esxtop.
 To get started, connect an SSH session to the host server that you wish to examine.
 PuTTY works well for this purpose, but there are other tools available as well.

 Once you have logged in, the first thing that you will need to do is to retrieve the VMIDs for your virtual machines.
 The Esxtop utility identifies VMs by their VMID, so creating a list of VMIDs ahead of time will help you to better understand the information that is provided to you.
 The easiest way to retrieve the VMIDs is to use this command:

 You can see what this looks like here:

 The first column displays the VMIDs of the virtual machines on this host.